While it should include shares, property and cash, factors such as your age, investment goals and attitude to risk also come into play

 The complicated factor is that there is no one-size-fits-all portfolio that works for everybody.
 Your portfolio has to be regularly adjusted to reflect factors such as your age, health, investment goals, attitude to risk and how well your investments perform.

 So a younger investor should invest primarily in growth stocks to help them build a capital sum, whereas older investors may want to protect their gains and generate income for retirement.

-Damien Fahy, director of personal finance website MoneyToTheMasses.com, says diversification may sound like investment industry jargon but in practice it is quite simple: “It means avoid putting all your eggs in one basket.”
+Damien Fahy, director of personal finance website MoneyToTheMasses.com, says diversification may sound like investment industry jargon but in practice, it is quite simple: “It means to avoid putting all your eggs in one basket.”

 If you hold too much of your wealth in a single stock or fund you could suffer disproportionately if it crashes.
 You should also avoid leaving too much sitting in cash paying minimal interest, where its value will be eroded by inflation.

 Mr Fahy says you should also reduce your risk by investing across “non-correlating assets”, a slightly more complex piece of jargon.
 “This means assets that do not move in the same direction at the same time, so they both rise together and crash together.”